 Most of my day-to-day research activities involve the development and evaluation of a variety of next-generation Web technologies, specifically those built on top of the Semantic Web and Linked Data Web.
 I am also interested in a number of more fundamental research topics, including the contribution of social and technological networks to human cognition.
-The reason for this rather eclectic mix of research interests and activities relates to the diversity of my academic background.
-I originally studied for a degree in Psychology at the University of Nottingham, and then went on to study for a doctorate in Experimental Psychology at the University of Sussex (my doctoral research concerned the neural mechanisms of appetite and satiety - nothing to do with computer science, unfortunately).
-My transition into computer science began about 10 years ago when I joined Epistemics, a specialist provider of knowledge engineering services and solutions.
+The reason for this rather eclectic mix of research interests and activities relates to the multidisciplinary nature of my academic background.
+I originally studied for a degree in Psychology at the University of Nottingham, and then went on to study for a doctorate in Experimental Psychology at the University of Sussex.
+My transition into computer science began about 15 years ago when I joined Epistemics, a specialist provider of knowledge engineering services and solutions.
 After a number of years of developing knowledge-based systems for corporate and government clients, I moved to Southampton to focus on research and development.

 Colleagues and Co-authors

 - David Mott (IBM, UK)

 - Cheryl Giammanco (U.S. Army Research Laboratory)

 - Nigel Shadbolt (University of Oxford)

 - Elena Simperl (University of Southampton)